 - Practise transferable skills such as problem-solving, teamwork and communication.

-The theme for the I am an ISP Scientist project this year is plastic pollution, and we are partnering with the fantastic team at Ellipsis Earth to enable ISP students to use cutting edge technology to help map the journey of missing plastic and identify trends to help influence environmental change.
+Each year the I am an ISP Scientist project has a central theme.
+In 2021 the theme was Plastic Pollution and we partnered with the fantastic team at Ellipsis Earth to enable ISP students to use cutting edge technology to help map the journey of missing plastic and identify trends to help influence environmental change.

 Ellipsis Earth was founded in 2019 by scientist, filmmaker and extreme environment drone pilot, Ellie Mackay.
 Their vision is to create an integrated ecosystem for environmental change, through global research, education, exploration and creative media, all underpinned by Ellipsis’ unique algorithm technology for mapping the missing 99% of plastic waste.

-Teachers will also be provided with a resource pack with everything they need to run extra workshops to help students get the most out of the project, including supporting students to design a methodology for their data collection, using the data collected by their school to identify trends, patterns and proportions, and developing initiatives to conduct their own research and analysis.
+Teachers are provided with a resource pack with everything they need to run extra workshops to help students get the most out of the project, including supporting students to design a methodology for their data collection, using the data collected by their school to identify trends, patterns and proportions, and developing initiatives to conduct their own research and analysis.

-The I am an ISP Scientist project theme for this year also shares a common link with the ISP Futures Programme where the focus is in on Education for Sustainable Development, to help to give the next generation the skills and knowledge necessary to handle the social and environmental changes that will occur in the near future.
-The programme looks at the ways, we as an organisation across all our schools and offices can become more sustainable, reduce our environmental impact and help become Change Makers for a better future.
+The I am an ISP Scientist project theme in 2021 also shared a common link with the ISP Futures Programme where the focus is in on Education for Sustainable Development, to help to give the next generation the skills and knowledge necessary to handle the social and environmental changes that will occur in the near future.
+The programme looks at the ways we, as an organisation across all our schools and offices, can become more sustainable, reduce our environmental impact and help become Change Makers for a better future.

 would you like to know more?